Practical tips for holding your baby and helping them attach for a comfortable feed.

 Gather what you need

 Breastfeeding can make you thirsty, so it’s helpful to keep a glass of water or a drink bottle nearby.
-You might also want your phone, TV remote, or a book within reach.
+You might also want a snack, your phone, TV remote control or a book within reach.
 Setting up before you begin means you can settle in without interruptions.

 Wear comfortable clothing

 Wear clothes that make feeding easy and comfortable.
 Tops that unbutton to the waist or open easily can help.
-Or you might prefer to take off your top and bra or have them well open so nothing gets in the way.
+In the early days you might prefer to take off your top and bra or have them well open so nothing gets in the way.

 Support your body

-Pillows work for some mums, but for others, they can make it harder to keep your baby close and against your chest.
-If you do use a pillow, continue to hold your baby with your arms or rest them on your body, rather than letting them lie directly on the pillow.
+Pillows work for some mums, but for others, they can make it harder to keep your baby close and against your body.
+If you do use a pillow, continue to hold your baby with your arms or rest your baby on your body, rather than letting them lie directly on the pillow.

 If you’re lying down, extra pillows behind your back or under your shoulder can make you more comfortable.